smartmobilefactory/SMF-Fastlane-Commons/commons/smf_build_app/README.md

     export_method: false,                                   # The Xcode archive export method to use.
 This needs to be set for special cases only.
     icloud_environment: "Development",                      # ("Development" or "Production"): If the app uses iCloud capabilities, this has to be set accordingly for each target.
     workspace: <path to workspace>                          # Optional, by default the *project_name*.xcworkspace will be used
-)
+    build_variant: alpha                                    # Used to determine catalyst platform )

 ```